Orange County New York assistance programs.

 Orange County Office For The Aging – This is another agency to turn to.
 Programs focus on senior citizens.
 They also administer the HEAP program for seniors.
 Can also direct senior citizens and elderly to various other resources, such as community clinics, Medicaid, Medicare, or other government health programs.
 May be able to provide advice on arranging home food deliveries, as well as where to turn to for prescription drugs.
 18 Seward Avenue, 2nd Floor, Middletown, New York 10940, call 845-615-3700

 Non-profit and government rent help - If you need help paying your current rent, or finding affordable housing, then several Orange County New York agencies and programs may be able to assist.
 Funds are available to help people pay rent to avoid an eviction.
 Social workers can direct families to alternate housing, or they can assist individuals with applying for government aid such as section 8 housing vouchers.
 Regardless of your need or background, agencies are in place to help.
-Continue.
+Continue with rental assistance Orange County New York.

 Food pantries, groceries, and household items